<em>Hedychium</em>: planting, growing and caring for

 Hedychium spicatum - Ginger Lily

-This Hedychium produces inflorescences made up of a small number of white flowers, delicately tinged with orange, and fairly fragrant.
+This Hedychium produces inflorescences made up of a small number of white flowers, delicately tinged with orange, and quite fragrant.
 A particularly graceful, light flowering, well set off by dark green foliage.

 • Flowering time October, November